 Trying to find the best sales enablement app for your customer facing team can seem like trying to find a needle in a haystack.
 It can be daunting and overwhelming all at the same time.
 Our co-founder Rusty Bishop decided to help break down the sales enablement app selection process, and this video identifies the specific types of sales enablement apps that are available for customer facing teams based on how a company sells.

 RUSTY’S VIDEO & WHITEBOARD

 Hi guys!
-This is Rusty Bishop from FatStax, and I’m hear today to talk to you about the different types of sales enablement apps for field teams.
+This is Rusty Bishop from FatStax, and I’m hear today to talk to you about the different types of sales enablement apps for sales reps and field teams.
 Now specifically what I’m talking about here are apps that your field teams are going to use on a mobile device such as a tablet or iPad.